JohnySeven/TWatchSKDesigner/README.md

 ### Watch Bettery Status Only - Version 2.0
 (BAS: do it again, with a label, a binding, and a label this time.
 Or a label and a binding, but with --% in the Text of the Binding.)
+Obviously, we haven't used very much of the screen for this one, so now we'll do another one that uses much more of the screen to display the same information.
+1. Select Edit _ New view from the menu and you'll see a new, blank View.
+The Edit Window on the right side will have the new View displayed.
+You can see its name, "New view", at the bottom of the View itself, and in the "Name" field of the Edit Window.
+3. Change the "Name" field to "Watch Battery 2".
+4. In the "Layout" field, select "row_mid".
+5. Click on the white square to the right of "Background", and the Color Window will pop up.
+6. Click in the "Pick color" field, select Aqua, then click on "OK".
+7. Click on the "New label" button at the bottom of the Edit Window.
+8. Change the "Text" field to "Watch Battery".
+Notice that the text is too big to fit in the View that's being built as you go.
+9. Change the "Font" field to "montserrat32" to make it fit.
+10. Click on the ... by the the "Binding" field, then the Signal K icon, then select "TWatchSK.battery", then click OK.
+11. Click "OK" to close the Binding Window.
+12.
+13.
+14.

 [![.NET](https://github.com/JohnySeven/TWatchSKDesigner/actions/workflows/dotnet.yml/badge.svg)](https://github.com/JohnySeven/TWatchSKDesigner/actions/workflows/dotnet.yml)